UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 Download the appliance and prep the virtual disk (vhdx) for the ASDK.

-Implement the following steps from the guide:
+Implement the following steps from the Microsoft documentation:

 - [Download and extract the development kit](https://docs.microsoft.com/en-us/azure-stack/asdk/asdk-download)